slochower/smirnoff-host-guest-manuscript/manuscript.md

 ## Discussion

-As a terse representation of a GAFF-like force field, SMIRNOFF99Frosst does remarkably well.
+As a terse representation of a GAFF-like force field, SMIRNOFF99Frosst performs remarkably well.
-Despite having far fewer parameters than GAFF v1.7 and GAFF v2.1, SMIRNOFF99Frosst performs as well as GAFF v1.7 and better than GAFF v2.1 predicting binding free energies of small molecules to αCD and βCD, based on the mean signed error relative to experiment.
+Despite having far fewer parameters than GAFF v1.7 and GAFF v2.1, SMIRNOFF99Frosst performs as well as GAFF v1.7 and better than GAFF v2.1 on estimated binding free energies of small molecules to αCD and βCD, based on the mean signed error relative to experiment.
 Moreover, SMIRNOFF99Frosst performs better than either GAFF v1.7 or GAFF v2.1 on predicted binding enthalpies, with a mean signed error less than 1 kcal/mol.
 GAFF v2.1 has excellent agreement with experiment on predicted binding entropy, followed by SMIRNOFF99Frosst and then GAFF v1.7.
+Taken together, these results support the notion that a simpler force field, based on direct chemical perception and fewer "exceptions to the rules," are as accurate as force fields that have been hand-tuned over decades of use.
+The reduction in the number of parameters, and the simplification of the force field specification, will make it easier to iteratively refine and optimize SMIRNOFF99Frosst against experimental data and the results of quantum mechanical calculations.

 It is notable that both SMIRNOFF99Frosst and GAFF v1.7 result in excessively flexible cyclodextrin hosts.
 It has been shown that there are 2--7 H<sub>2</sub>O inside αCD and 8--11 H<sub>2</sub>O molecules inside βCD [@j3qbz56S; @l02WNlWU].